Appliance repair guides and brand insight.

 Refrigerator Not Cooling: 9 Causes a Tech Checks First

-A fridge that stopped cooling is almost always one of nine things: power and settings, dirty condenser coils, a dead condenser fan, a failed evaporator fan, a defrost fault, a bad door seal, a stuck damper, a control-board failure, or a sealed-system leak.
-Here's how to triage it before you call anyone.
+A fridge that stopped cooling usually comes down to one of nine things: power, dirty condenser coils, a dead fan, a defrost fault, a bad door seal, a stuck damper, a control-board failure, or a sealed-system leak.
+Here is what each symptom means and when to call a pro.

 Read post → -